Stable classification of 4-manifolds with 3-manifold fundamental groups: Introduction

 \subsection{Acknowledgements}

+We are indebted to Diarmuid Crowley, Ian Hambleton and the referee for many extremely helpful comments and suggestions.
+In particular Diarmuid pointed out some errors, in a previous version, in our computations of the action of the automorphisms of the normal $1$-types.
 The first, third and fourth authors were supported by the Max Planck Institute for Mathematics.
 The second author was supported by the GRK 1150 ``Cohomology and Homotopy'' and Wolfgang L\"uck.
-The third author was also supported by the NSERC grant ``Structure of knot and link concordance.''
+The third author was also supported by an NSERC Discovery Grant.